Samsung/tizen-docs/docs/application/dotnet/guides/app-management/component-manager.md

     ```

 <a name="manage_context"></a>
-## Managing Running Component Context
+## Manage running component context

-To get the running component context and its details, and to operate on the context:
+To get the running component context and its details, and to operate on the context, follow these steps:

 1. Get the context of the currently running component by creating an instance of the [Tizen.Applications.ComponentBased.ComponentRunningContext](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.ComponentBased.ComponentRunningContext.html) class, with the ID of the context obtained component as a parameter.

-    To get a component's context, the component must be running.
+    To get a component's context, the component must be running:

     ```csharp
     ComponentRunningContext compoRunningContext = new ComponentRunningContext(Your Component ID);